Ravieroy/knowledge-vault/docs/Academics/conceptual_notes/Reciprocal lattice.md

 # Reciprocal lattice
 ---
 A reciprocal lattice is regarded as a geometrical abstraction.
-It is essentially identical to a "wave vector" k-space.
+It is essentially identical to a ==wave vector== k-space.

 !!! note "Definition"
 	- The collection of all wave vectors that yield plane waves with a period of the Bravais lattice. ==Note: any R vector is a possible period of the Bravais lattice.==